alidcast/rogue.js/README.md

 }
 ```

-After that, you're `src/App.js` is your main entry point.
+After that, your `src/App.js` is your main entry point.
 All you need is to do is export a basic component to get started:

 ```
 export default () => <div>Welcome to Rogue.js!</div>
 ```

 Then just run `npm run dev` and go to `http://localhost:3000`